-The State Government have now updated the ‘South Australian Roadmap For Easing COVID-19 Restrictions’ bringing forward Step 2 to take effect from Monday 29 June 2020.
+The State Government have now updated the ‘South Australian Roadmap For Easing COVID-19 Restrictions’ with Step 3 to take effect from Monday 29 June 2020.
 Whilst social distancing is still required, Step 3 introduces the 1 person per 2 square metre density rule

 The COVID-19 pandemic has had a significant impact on the local, state, national and world economy.
 The sectors of the Limestone Coast most impacted are the accommodation, food and retail sectors (source RDALC, id report).
 The Limestone Coast Local Government Association (LCLGA) Tourism Committee, via its Tourism Manager Biddie Shearing, has developed a recovery strategy which includes a range of practical actions to be delivered, some of which have already commenced.